Emperor Yōzei: Events of Yōzei's life

-The actual site of Yōzei's grave is known.
-This emperor is traditionally venerated at a memorial Shinto shrine (misasagi) at Kyoto.

-The Imperial Household Agency designates this location as Yōzei's mausoleum.
-It is formally named Kaguragaoka no Higashi no misasagi.

 Kugyō

 Kugyō (公卿) is a collective term for the very few most powerful men attached to the court of the Emperor of Japan in pre-Meiji eras.

 In general, this elite group included only three to four men at a time.
 These were hereditary courtiers whose experience and background would have brought them to the pinnacle of a life's career.
 During Yozei's reign, this apex of the Daijō-kan included: